julianchen24/Task-Master/README.md

 # Task Master
-just a simple crud app built with flask to solidify foundational concepts
+just a simple crud app to experiment with flask